ronittttt/Buzzly_app/README.md

 ## 📄 License

-This project is licensed under Ronit Vats, Chinmay Siwach, Anmol Sharma and SM Jeevan
+This project is licensed under Ronit Vats, Chinmay Siwach, Anmol Sharma and SM Jeevan.